iQpay logo - Digital payment solutions for food assistance and benefits

 Your choices

 You can opt out of iQPay SMS messages at any time by replying STOP.
 You can request help by replying HELP.
-Consent to receive text messages is optional and is not required to receive benefits.
+Consent to receive text messages is optional and is not required to receive program services.
 Alternative communication methods may be available through iQPay or the partner organization administering your program.

 Privacy